 - 1. Act in a child's best interests whilst undertaking their work. - 2.
 Maintain independence in all aspects of their work. - 3.
-Act without prejudice and ensure respect for equality, inclusion and diversity. - 4.
+Act without prejudice and respect diversity. - 4.
 Be clear about their role and function before undertaking any piece of work.

 - 5. Take responsibility for maintaining their professional development, knowledge and skills. - 6.
 Comply with the Code of Practice of their registration body, and other relevant legislation and guidance. - 7.
-Be accountable for their work and conduct their work expeditiously. - 8.
-Avoid and declare any conflict of interest (potential or actual).
+Be accountable for their work, and conduct their work expeditiously.